AbdulMoidM/2048-Game/README.txt

 Author: Abdul Moid Munawar
 Project:2048 Game
 Email: amunawar@u.rochester.edu
-I did not collaborate with anyone on this project

 How to run:
 My game in build inside one class named gameclass.
 Execute the class in with a java compiler.